 - Preheat oven to 425°F. Line a large baking sheet with parchment paper for easy clean-up, or oil the sheet pan for extra crispy potatoes.
 Set aside.

-- Place hot potatoes on baking sheet and press down with potato masher or bottom of glass until about ¼-inch thick.
-Drizzle with olive oil and sea salt.
-Roast in hot oven about 20-30 minutes, until edges are crispy and golden.
+- Place hot potatoes on baking sheet and press down with potato masher.
+Drizzle with olive oil and sea salt and roast until edges are crispy and golden.

-- In a small bowl, whisk together jalapeño, garlic, olive oil, vinegar, fresh lemon juice, zest, honey, and sea salt.
+- Whisk together jalapeño, garlic, olive oil, vinegar, fresh lemon juice, zest, honey, and sea salt.

 - Add parsley, mint and green onions and stir until combined.

-- Top with oil mixture of garlic herbs chimichurri.
-Or serve the garlic herbs on the side.
+- Serve with oil mixture of garlic herbs chimichurri.

 Expert Tips